Dominick J. Ruggerio: Rhode Island Senate

 As Senate President, Ruggerio served as an ex officio member of all standing Senate committees.

 Ruggerio served as Majority Whip from 2003 through 2010.
 He had previously served as a member and as Vice Chairman of the Senate Labor Committee, Chairman of the Senate Subcommittee on Labor and Transportation, and as a member of the Senate Finance Committee, the Senate Rules Committee, the Senate Labor Committee, and the Joint Committee on Accounts and Claims.
 He also previously served as Deputy Majority Leader.

 Ruggerio was the “Dean” of the Rhode Island General Assembly, meaning he had served longer than any other member of the RI Senate or House of Representatives.

 Prior to his tenure in the Senate, Ruggerio was a member of the Rhode Island House of Representatives from 1981 through 1984 and was a member of the House Labor Committee and House Corporations Committee.

 He served as a policy adviser for the Office of the Lieutenant Governor from 1977 through 1981.

 In January 2013, Ruggerio was one of five senators to file legislation seeking a voter referendum to define marriage as being between solely a man and a woman in the Rhode Island Constitution.

 Ruggerio was briefly redistricted to Senate District 6 in 2002 before being redistricted back in 2004.

-Personal life and death
+Personal life

 Ruggerio resided in North Providence and was the father of two children, Charles and Amanda.

+Final years and death

+In April 2024, after concerns were raised about extended absences from the Senate, Ruggerio announced that he was undergoing treatment for cancer.
+He won another term in the Rhode Island Senate in the November 2024 election despite ongoing health challenges.

+During the 2024 and 2025 legislative sessions, Ruggerio's illness increasingly limited his public appearances and participation in Senate business.
+He missed substantial portions of both sessions because of cancer treatments, hospitalizations, and related health complications.

+In March 2025, Ruggerio was hospitalized with pneumonia and spent time in rehabilitation.

-On April 18, 2025, Ruggerio, who had been receiving treatments for cancer, was hospitalized at Our Lady of Fatima Hospital in North Providence.
+On April 18, 2025, Ruggerio, was hospitalized again at Our Lady of Fatima Hospital in North Providence after suffering complications related to his cancer treatment.
 Three days later, on April 21, he died at the age of 76.